syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 ## Share the header space equally

-In order to share the header space equally for the , we can set the number of tabs which can be distributed in the available space though `VisibleHeaderCount` of SfTabView.
+To share the header space equally to the tabs, set the number of tabs that can be distributed in the available space though `VisibleHeaderCount` of `SfTabView`.

 {% tabs %}